-The Canadian Medical Association's 2011 Referral Survey found physicians across the country continue to experience issues in the referral-consultation process.
+The Canadian Medical Association 2011 Referral Survey found physicians across the country continue to experience issues in the referral-consultation process.

-Incomplete referrals can cause frustration and delays for patients which result in longer wait times to see specialists and get answers to patient's health care needs.
+Incomplete referrals can cause frustration and delays for patients, resulting in longer wait times to see specialists and get the answers they need about their health.

 Building a Better Referral

-The Saskatchewan Referral/Consult Checklist is aimed to improve standards of care for physician practice, and in turn, support better access to care for Saskatchewan residents.
-This handy tool developed by doctors will help you include the right information in your referral and consult letters, telephone consults, and dictation notes.
+The Saskatchewan Referral/Consult Checklist aims to improve standards of care for physician practice, and support better access to care for Saskatchewan residents.
+Developed by doctors, this tool will help to ensure the right information is included in referral and consult letters, telephone consults, and dictation notes.

-The Saskatchewan Referral/Consult Checklist was collaboratively created with the Quality Referral Evolution (QuRE) Committee who is composed of members from t he University of Alberta, the University of Calgary and
+The Saskatchewan Referral/Consult Checklist was developed in collaboration with the Quality Referral Evolution (QuRE) Committee which is comprised of representatives from the University of Alberta, the University of Calgary and

 Alberta Health Services.
 The QuRE initiative has now expanded to joint partnerships with Saskatchewan, the Kootenay Region of British Columbia and Ontario.

-"Good communication between physicians in the referral-consultation process not only facilitates timely access to care for patients but can also be exceptionally satisfying to the physicians themselves as they consult with each other about how best to address their patients' needs'.
+"Good communication between physicians in the referral-consultation process not only facilitates timely access to care for patients, but can also be exceptionally satisfying to the physicians themselves as they consult with each other about how best to address a patient's needs.
 A "good" consultation begins

 before the consultation and continues